RajeshHarsha/GenZFits-E-commerce/README.md

-🛍️ OutFit – Fashion E-commerce User Panel
+🛍️ GenZfits – Fashion E-commerce User Panel
 GenZfits User Panel is a responsive front-end web application for a fashion e-commerce platform, designed to offer a smooth and intuitive shopping experience.
 Built with React.js, HTML, and JavaScript, it includes essential user-facing features such as browsing products, managing the cart, and tracking orders.

 🔧 Tech Stack